anuragchauhan21/anuragchauhan21/README.md

 **Aspiring Data Scientist** | Currently at DTU'27  👨‍🎓 <br/>
 Fuelled by curiosity, structured thinking, and a strong desire to turn raw data into decisions that matter.

-### 🧠 What I Do

-- Crunch numbers and clean messy datasets
-- Write **SQL that reads like stories**
-- Build **Python notebooks** that actually answer business questions
-- Visualize insights that drive action, not confusion

 ### 📈 Currently